 4. Coolant Distribution Pipe

 Most brittle cooling-related parts are under the intake manifold on the Cayenne V8.
-Coming out the back of the thermostat housing is a hard plastic transfer pipe that runs to the back of the engine.
+A hard plastic transfer pipe that runs to the back of the engine comes out of the thermostat housing.
 When it cracks, it leaks coolant into the valley of the engine.
 This part has such a common failure rate that Porsche released an updated part made of aluminum to remedy the issue.

 5. Coolant Y-Pipe

-An extremely thin, hard black plastic Y-shaped hose between the intake manifold and the coolant distribution pipe.
+An extremely thin, hard, black plastic Y-shaped hose between the intake manifold and the coolant distribution pipe.
 This hose attaches to each head, then merges into a single hose and connects to a rubber hose at the back of the engine.
-The plastic becomes weak over time from the high temperatures in that area and breaks, leaking coolant into the engine valley.
+The plastic becomes weak from the high temperatures in that area and breaks, leaking coolant into the engine valley.

 6. Starter Motor

-The cooling system isn’t the only thing that breaks under the Cayenne intake manifold, and the starter is under there too.
+The cooling system isn’t the only thing that breaks under the Cayenne intake manifold; the starter is under there, too.
 Starters fail.
-I get that it is a worn item, but every starter I have changed on a first-generation Cayenne has been covered in coolant.
+It is a worn item, but every starter I have changed on a first-generation Cayenne has been covered in coolant.
 Why?
 Well, if you have read this far, you know why.

 Another common issue on the 955 is the ignition coils.
 This seems like a simple fix, but Porsche loves fancy bolts.
 There are plastic vanity covers that are bolted to each coil.
 T25 Torx bit screws hold the covers on; that’s the first tool you might not have.
 The second one is an inverted Torx or E10.
 These are common on German cars but aren’t in most toolsets.